 During Covid-19, trains are running as reserved trains at 50% capacity to allow for social distancing.
 Meaning your ticket must reflect the date and time you wish to travel.
 So, currently, this section is not valid until things return to normal.

 The Hiawatha has unreserved reserved coach seating.
 Amtrak makes an effort to provide seats for every passenger on these trains, but seating is not guaranteed.
-Usually, there are enough seats for everyone, but on rare occasions, there may not be enough seats, like huge events like when the Cubs play in Milwaukee.
+Usually, there are enough seats for everyone, but there may not be enough seats on rare occasions, like huge events like when the Cubs play in Milwaukee.

 Hiawatha tickets can be used for other Hiawatha trains even if that is not what the ticket says, but the ride must be the same fair or less.
 Peak fare tickets will work on any Hiawatha trains while non-peak fairs only work on other non-peak fare trains.
 You can upgrade an un-peak ticket to a peak one if needed.